 Can it support VR?

-If you want to use one of the two leading PC VR platforms, HTC Vive and Oculus Rift, you need at least a mid-range card, with optimal performance coming from a card like the Nvidia RTX 2060 Super/AMD RX 5700 or higher.
+If you want to use your GPU with a PC VR HMD, you need at least a mid-range card, with optimal performance coming from a card like the Nvidia RTX 2060 Super/AMD RX 5700 or higher.
 The lowest-end cards you can use with these headsets are the AMD Radeon RX 570 and Nvidia GTX 1060.
-And the card requirements of course increase with newer, higher-resolution headsets like the HTC Vive Pro or Pimax headsets.
+And the card requirements of course increase with newer, higher-resolution headsets.

 What about ray tracing and AI?